 - Cook the pasta according to the package directions; drain, rinse with cold water to cool the pasta, and drain again.
 Set aside for 5 minutes.
 [Best to cook 1 minute less for al dente.]

-- For the dressing: Stir together mayonnaise, sour cream (or Greek yogurt), pickle juice, black pepper, cayenne pepper, and salt in a small bowl until smooth, set aside.
+- For the dressing: Stir together mayonnaise, sour cream (or Greek yogurt), pickle juice, black pepper, onion powder, cayenne pepper, and salt in a small bowl until smooth, set aside.

 - For the salad: In a large bowl, add the cooled pasta, pickles (sweet and dill), cheese cubes, bacon, and 2 Tbsp fresh chopped dill; add the dressing, and stir to coat.
 Salt and pepper to taste!